 Corporate / Corporate Governance

 Anandarajah also conducts board training often, including the LCD Module on Director Duties, which is a requirement for all new directors.
-She is cited as amongst the Best of the Best – Women in Business Law 2010, 2012, 2014, 2016 and 2018 for her work in Antitrust and Competition Law and for Corporate Governance.
+She is cited as amongst the Best of the Best – Women in Business Law for a number of years now for her work in Corporate Governance and for Antitrust and Competition Law.

 Anandarajah is a prolific writer and is widely published, with many of her books being first publications in Singapore and the region and now leading texts relied upon by many lawyers, other professionals and businessmen.
 She has written over half a dozen legal books on Corporate Governance, Competition and Antitrust, Trade, Bills of Sale, Bankruptcy, Auditors and more.
-Her recent books include ASEAN Competition Law, which she is Co-General Editor of and Corporate Governance – Practice & Issues, which she is sole author of.
-The latest edition of her book, Corporate Governance – Practice & Issues will be released soon.
 Anandarajah has conducted a number of lectures internationally, including the UK, the US, South Africa, Austria, Japan, China, India, Korea, the United Arab Emirates, Hong Kong, Indonesia, Malaysia and Maldives in her areas of expertise.